sendwithus/confidence/README.md

 ### getResult()

-Evaluates the variants in your A/B test and determines which is the winning variant, if there is one.
+Evaluates the variants in your A/B test using a Z-Test and determines which is the winning variant, if there is one.

 Returns an object containing: